 Making the Diagnosis

-Your doctor will make the diagnosis of AS based on your symptoms and an X-ray or another type of imaging of your affected joints.
+Your doctor will make the diagnosis of AS based a combination of your symptoms, an X-ray or another type of imaging of your affected joints, and certain blood tests.
 The earliest sign is sacroiliitis (inflammation of the sacroiliac joint).
-It can be seen on an X-ray of the pelvis, or it can be detected at an even earlier stage with a MRI scan.
+It can be seen on an X-ray of the pelvis, or it can be detected at an even earlier stage with an MRI scan.

-Your doctor may also do a blood test called erythrocyte sedimentation rate (ESR) or a C-reactive protein test (CRP).
+Your doctor may also do a blood test for HLA-B27, as well as a test called erythrocyte sedimentation rate (ESR) or a C-reactive protein test (CRP).
 A high ESR or CRP is a sign of conditions with inflammation, such as AS.
 However, it does not definitely mean that you have AS, since many other conditions can also cause a high ESR or CRP, and two-thirds of people with AS have a normal ESR.